percona/pmm-doc/docs/deploy/server/docker.md

 Docker images of PMM Server are stored at the [percona/pmm-server](https://hub.docker.com/r/percona/pmm-server/tags/) public repository.
 The host must be able to run Docker 1.12.6 or later, and have network access.

+!!! alert alert-info "Note"
-**NOTE**: You can also download the PMM Server image from the [PMM download page](https://www.percona.com/downloads/pmm/).
+    You can also download the PMM Server image from the [PMM download page](https://www.percona.com/downloads/pmm/).
 Choose the appropriate PMM version and the *Server - Docker Image* item in two pop-up menus to get the download link.

 PMM needs roughly 1GB of storage for each monitored database node with data retention set to one week.
 Minimum memory is 2 GB for one monitored database node, but it is not linear when you add more nodes.
 For example, data from 20 nodes should be easily handled with 16 GB.